by Kathy Eugster, MA

 Following Directions Skill:

-If your child asks you to do something specific, you CAN choose to do what your child is asking you to do by using the Following Directions Skill.
-By using this skill, you are allowing your child to experience a sense of control.
+If your child asks you to do something specific, you CAN choose to do what your child is asking you to do.
+By using the Following Directions Skill, you are allowing your child to experience a sense of control.
 If your child is asking you to do something unsafe or destructive, you would not do what he has asked you to do, but rather you would re-direct him to an appropriate behavior.

 Limit-Setting Skill:

-When you notice your child is engaging in, or is about to engage in, unsafe or destructive behaviors, set limits and then warn of and enforce consequences to stop these behaviors.
+When you notice your child is engaging in, or is about to engage in, unsafe or destructive behaviors, set limits to stop these behaviors.
 When you use this skill, you are helping your child feel safe and secure.

 Engagement Skill: